-Don’t brag in front of your kids about all the ways you’re ripping off Uncle Sam in taxes.
+Don’t cheat on your taxes—and then brag in front of your kids about all the ways you’re ripping off Uncle Sam.

 Don’t watch the awful stuff that’s on TV and in the movies with your kids.
-Think about if you should be watching it at all.
+Think about whether you should be watching it at all.

 Mature people limit their freedom for the benefit of others.
-Because you’re afraid of what other people think?
-Of course not.
-You do it out of love.
+Not because you’re afraid of what other people think, but because you’re motivated by love.
 In situations where there is no clear right or wrong, you have to ask yourself, “How will my decision affect other people?”

 Talk It Over

-- How does pride get in the way of considering how your choices affect other people?
+How does pride affect your ability to clearly consider how your choices affect other people?

-- What does it mean to limit your freedom for the benefit of others?
+Practically speaking, what does it look like to limit your freedom for the benefit of others?

 Please register for a free account to view this content